Your fact-checking cheat sheet for Trump’s immigration address

 Being on the terrorist watch list does not necessarily mean you’re a terrorist, as the late-Sen. Edward Kennedy, D-Mass., would attest.

-–In the last year, 17,000 adults with criminal records have been arrested by border agents
+— In the last year, 17,000 adults with criminal records have been arrested by border agents

 This is misleading.
 In the 11-month period through August 2018, CBP officials encountered 16,831 people convicted of crimes in the United States or abroad, but 63 percent of them showed up at ports of entry.
 That covers airports and maritime routes, not just land crossings.